riverxdata/bioinfor-wf-template/README.md

 # bioinfor-wf-template
-The template for bioinformatics project
+The template for bioinformatics project using python